kroshu/kuka_drivers/doc/wiki/Realtime.md

    - Now the real time kernel should be installed.
 Reboot the system.
    - At startup, choose the built kernel from the boot menu (*Advanced options*), or configure it to be default before restart.
    - Check new kernel version with `uname -a`
+      - you should see `PREEMPT_RT` in the kernel version

 ## Configuration